aws-samples/service-catalog-engine-for-terraform-os/README.md

 ## Create a Product

 1. Create a product in Service Catalog
-    * Use TERRAFORM_OPEN_SOURCE as the product type.
+    * Use EXTERNAL as the product type.
-    * Use TERRAFORM_OPEN_SOURCE as the provisioning artifact type.
+    * Use EXTERNAL as the provisioning artifact type.
     * Use a .tar.gz file containing your Terraform config as the provisioning artifact file.

 ## Add a Launch Role

-Every terraform-open-source product must have a launch constraint that indicates the IAM role to be used for provisioning the product's resources.
+Every product of type TERRAFORM_OPEN_SOURCE or EXTERNAL must have a launch constraint that indicates the IAM role to be used for provisioning the product's resources.
 This role is known as the "launch role."

 An example launch role is here: ```cfn-templates/TerraformProvisioningAccount.yaml```